Property Manager vs Airbnb

 What is a Property Manager?

 A property manager is a professional or company hired to handle the day-to-day operations of a rental property.
-Their responsibilities go far beyond listing a property online they provide end-to-end management solutions for owners who want a hands-off investment experience.
+Their responsibilities go far beyond listing a property online; they provide end-to-end management solutions for owners who want a hands-off investment experience.

 Key Services Offered by Property Managers